Earliest information: c.1332

 1998 Redevelopment of Gateway Store – demolition of old laundry and other building to reach as far as David Hunter's "Hungerford Service Centre", new store to rear of plot, car parking for 140 in front.
 Widening of Everland Road entrance.
 New shop on High Street frontage.
 "The Brewery" is inscribed on the old stone at gateway on railway bridge.

 1999 Shop, old laundry (Loheat) and other buildings all demolished – new Somerfield supermarket developed at rear (opened by Jack Williams in November 1999).
 First Manager: Ian Copperthwaite.
+The archaeological dig of the site uncovered a gully containing prehistoric flints and Roman artefacts.

-2000 (CL) "Manor House now a Road entrance"
+2000 (CL) "Manor House now a road entrance"

 13.4.2002 African Trackwoods (re-cycled railway sleeper furniture).